bshlgrs/neato-physics-notepad/readme.md

 - [x] dragging from expr var to number should attach it
 - Visual feedback for when you've successfully dragged onto something
   - just make it easier to drag on
+    - THIS IS VERY IMPORTANT
 - Maybe I should build an automated test suite using that "PossibleActions" code that I had but deleted
 - If equations have a value, they should display it.
 - Be smarter about calculating numerical values--search harder for answers.
 - key shortcuts
 - Refuse to let you drag equations out of the equation arena.
+- Nicer number printing
+    - If the value has no more precision, stop printing zeros

 ## Build notes